“There’s nothing more self-defeating than dreaming you can’t fall asleep.” ~M.L., oneironaut, on sleep-state misperception

 Wake Initiated Lucid Dreaming (WILD) differs from typical lucid dreams in which we become lucid during a dream that is already in progress.
 During WILD, lucidity is maintained through the transition from waking to sleeping.
 It is a fascinating experience to consciously witness the body fall asleep.
 An experience mostly known to adept yogis from ancient worlds is in fact accessible to the modern West.
 Middle-of-the-night awakenings present an opportunity for those with insomnia to implement practical tools conducive to WILD, let alone reducing insomnia.
 Some inter-related tools include:

 Relaxation: Behavioral treatments for insomnia often include skill teaching for deep relaxation, self-hypnosis, Yoga Nidra, and visualization.
 All of these are tools are useful within a lucid dreaming practice, particularly WILD techniques.
+61-point relaxation, in particular, is known to have trance-inducing properties leading to falling asleep.
+The tool is good for beginners who are prone to distraction during typical meditation.

 To learn more about WILDs, see Chapter 4: Falling Asleep Consciously in Stephen Laberge’s book, Exploring the World of Lucid Dreaming (1990).